-The School follows GASB Statement No. 68, Accounting and Financial Reporting for Pensions, for reporting the employers' proportionate share of the net pension liabilities for the FRS defined benefit pension plans.
+The School follows GASB Cod.
+Sec.
+P20, for reporting the employers' proportionate share of the net pension liabilities for the Florida Retirement System (FRS) defined benefit pension plan.

 General Information about the Florida Retirement System (FRS)

 The FRS was created in Chapter 121, Florida Statutes, to provide a defined benefit pension plan for participating public employees.
 The FRS was amended in 1998 to add the Deferred Retirement Option Program under the defined benefit plan and amended in 2000 to provide a defined contribution plan alternative to the defined benefit plan for FRS members effective July 1, 2002.
 This integrated defined contribution pension plan is the FRS Investment Plan.